Overview

 Key Features

-- Cross-language compatibility: Consistent API across TypeScript, Python, Go, and Rust
+- Cross-language compatibility: Consistent patterns across TypeScript, Python, Go, Rust, and Java

 - Async/Sync support: Both asynchronous and synchronous programming models